v-empower/MeetHour-Web-MobileSDKs/native/ios/README.md

 PLEASE INSTALL GIT LFS FROM THIS LOCATION - https://git-lfs.github.com/

-After Git LFS installation from above link, in your project directory run this command - git lfs install (Note: You should above command before `pod install` command)
+After Git LFS installation from above link, in your project directory run this command to initialize it - `git lfs install` (Note: You should above command before `pod install` command)

 ## Using the SDK